georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Conduct an Inmate Search in Georgia?

 On the GDC website, individuals can obtain inmate information online by using the Offender Search to conduct searches on offenders incarcerated in Georgia.
-The GDC also provides a Facility Search service that allows users to search for the state’s correctional facilities by their names or location.
-Users of the facility search can also obtain information on inmates held in a particular facility by searching with their details.
+The GDC also provides a Facility Search service that allows users to search for the state's correctional facilities by name or location.
+Users of the facility search can also obtain information on inmates in a particular facility by searching with their details.

-Interested parties can also conduct inmate search on third-party websites that host a database of information on inmates in Georgia.
+Interested parties can also conduct inmate searches on third-party websites that host a database of information on Georgia inmates.

-Persons looking to conduct inmate search on online platforms such as the GDC’s offender search and third-party websites may need to provide some personal information about the inmate.
+Persons looking to conduct an inmate search on online platforms such as the GDC's offender search and third-party websites may need to provide some personal information about the inmate.
 Users of the offender search can search by the name of inmates or their GDC ID number/case number.
-The GDC ID number is a unique number that identifies a particular offender, while the case number describes the inmate’s offense.
-Other details needed to conduct inmate search online includes gender, race, age, and the correctional institution.
+The GDC ID number is a unique number that identifies a particular offender, while the case number describes the inmate's offense.
+Other information needed for an online inmate search includes gender, race, age, and the correctional institution.

-To get copies of inmate records, interested parties may contact the Sheriff’s office in the county that the incarcerated offender is held.
-Requestors may visit the office of the Sheriff in-person and fulfill the requirements to obtain desired records, or a written request can be sent via U.S mail to the Sheriff’s office.
-Requestors can get the contact information of the Sheriff offices in the state on the Georgia Sheriffs’ Association Directory.
+To get copies of inmate records, interested parties may contact the Sheriff's office in the county where the incarcerated offender is held.
+Requestors may visit the Sheriff's office in person and fulfill the requirements to obtain desired records, or a written request can be sent via U.S. mail to the Sheriff's office.
+Requestors can get the contact information of the Sheriff's offices in the state from the Georgia Sheriffs' Association Directory.

 How Can I Find an Inmate for Free in Georgia?

-Querying parties can find inmate records at no cost by making use of the online inmate lookup tools.
+Querying parties can find inmate records at no cost using the online inmate lookup tools.
 For example, interested persons can use the Georgia Department of Corrections Offender Search and Facility Search to find inmate information for free.
 Some counties also provide access to the register of inmates held in their correctional facilities on their websites.
-Fulton County offers an Inmate Search Database service that members of the public can look up information on inmates held in the Fulton County Jail.
+Fulton County offers an Inmate Search Database service that members of the public can use to look up information on inmates held in the Fulton County Jail.

 How to Find Old Inmate Records in Georgia